lipixx/docker-rh-ex/Readme.md

 Moreover, the exercices demands us to use two custom variables, REDIS_HOST and REDIS_PORT.
 When you link a container with another one, some default variables are set in the environment.
-We must take this variables and map them to the custom one before runing the ruby application.
-This is achieved using a helper script calloed run_hello-world.sh, that is copied into the container and used as the main entry point.
+We must take this variables and map them to the custom ones before runing the ruby application.
+This is achieved using a helper script called run_hello-world.sh, that is copied into the container and used as the main entry point.

 ###Build & Run Ruby APP